-The Statement of Revenues, Expenses and Changes in Net Position presents the revenues earned and expenses incurred during the fiscal year.
-Revenue and expense activities are categorized as either operating or non-operating.
+The statement of revenues, expenses, and changes in net position presents the revenues earned and expenses incurred during the fiscal year.
+Revenue and expense activities are categorized as either operating or nonoperating.
 Operating revenues are received for providing goods and services to the various customers and constituencies of ATN.
 Operating expenses are those expenses incurred while carrying out programs offered by ATN.
-Non-operating revenues are revenues received for which goods and services are not provided.
-State appropriations are considered non-operating revenue.
+Nonoperating revenues are revenues received for which goods and services are not provided.
+State appropriations are considered nonoperating revenue.

-Due to this operating/non-operating classification and because state appropriations are classified as non-operating, ATN's Statement of Revenue, Expenses and Changes in Net Position reports an operating loss.
+Due to this operating/nonoperating classification and because state appropriations are classified as nonoperating, ATN's statement of revenues, expenses, and changes in net position reports an operating loss.
 This reported operating loss is typical of state supported/assisted organizations and demonstrates the reliance on State support.
-The operating loss for 2022 was \$4,092,025.
+The operating loss for 2023 was \$5,277,435.

-Management's Discussion and Analysis (Unaudited) Year Ended September 30, 2022
+Management's Discussion and Analysis (Unaudited) Year Ended September 30, 2023

-Condensed Statement of Revenues, Expenses and Changes in Net Position
+Condensed Statement of Revenues, Expenses, and Changes in Net Position

-FY 2022 FY 2021
+2023 2022

-Operating Revenues \$4,610,663 \$4,367,652
+Operating Revenues \$ 4,757,235 \$ 4,610,663

-Operating Expenses 8,702,688 8,556,529
+Operating Expenses 10,034,670 8,702,688

-Operating Loss (4,092,025) (4,188,877)
+Operating Loss (5,277,435) (4,092,025)

-Non-operating revenues 5,755,257 5,452,323
+Nonoperating Revenue, Net 6,042,082 5,755,257

-Increase in Net Position 1,663,232 1,263,446
+Increase in Net Position 764,647 1,663,232

-Net Position at Beginning of Year 775,617 (487,289)
+Net Position, Beginning of Year 2,438,849 775,617

-Net Position at End of year \$ 2,438,849 \$ 775,617
+Net Position, End of Year \$ 3,203,496 \$ 2,438,849